 - Lift the cargo bed.
 (See 7.
 CONTROL AND PARTS FUNCTIONS in this manual for bed lifting and lowering.) - 2.
-Remove the screws and remove the air box lid. - 3.
-Loosen the clamp and remove the filter. - Remove fabric type pre-filter from main filter.
-Wash pre-filter in soapy water and dry it. - 5.
+Remove the screws and remove Cover. - 3.
+Loosen clamp and remove Filter. - 4.
 Reinstall pre-filter over main filter.
 Replace main filter as required. - Reinstall filter into air box and tighten clamp.
 Do not over tighten clamp or filter damage may occur.